 As stated in section 1, your child's class teacher will keep you up to date with the progress that your child is making in a variety of ways.
 This may be done at parent's evening, by telephone, in person before or after school or by arranging a meeting.
-Parent's evenings are held in the Autumn and Spring terms and, by request in the Summer term.
-In addition, pupils in years 1-6 receive termly reports in Autumn and Spring and an end of year report in the Summer term.
-Pupils in Foundation Stage receive an end of year report in the Summer term.
+Parent's evenings are held in the autumn and spring terms and, by request in the summer term.
+In addition, all pupils receive termly reports in autumn and spring and an end of year report in the summer term.

-If your child has additional Special Educational Needs and/or Disabilities they will have a School Support Plan or an Additional Support Plan which sets out the desired outcomes for your child and the additional provision and strategies being put in place to achieve them.
+If your child has additional Special Educational Needs and/or Disabilities, they will have a School Support Plan or an Additional Support Plan which sets out the desired outcomes for your child and the additional provision and strategies being put in place to achieve them.
 Copies of these support plans will be sent out to you termly and an opportunity to discuss and/or amend them is offered.
 Your child's view is valued and is an important part of the process.